PCnferri/WAGISA25/Readme.md

 # Tax Parcel Finder Tool’s Python Code
 ## Part 1: set the environment and check variables
+The code was initially written as a Python script and then integrated into an ArcGIS Pro toolbox as a script, allowing users to interact with variables directly through the tool's interface.
+Users can easily edit, open, and run the tool by right-clicking on its script icon.

+The script starts by importing important libraries: arcpy for GIS tasks, os for working with file paths, and getpass for user authentication.
+Next, it defines the paths for input and output data.
+In this case, the input variable is an Excel file (0), the output variable is a GeoJSON file (1), and the user’s default geodatabase is used for a feature class output.
+These paths are set as variables in the tool interface.
+To reduce long-term data storage costs, the GeoJSON default output location will save to a folder that deletes data after seven days.
+However, since the tool is interactive, the user can redirect the storage location of the GeoJSON to their preferred location.

+The script then checks if the required "Parcels" layer is available on the map.
+It also verifies that the "TaxParcelNumber" field exists in the input Excel file and matches the corresponding field in the parcels layer.
+If the layer is missing or the fields don’t match, the script raises an error and stops running.
+This step helps prevent problems later by ensuring that the data structures are correct from the start.

+Lastly, the script uses the client directory database to generate the user’s initials for the output’s naming convention.
+Since the GeoJSON output is saved to a shared location, initials help each user know which GeoJSON is theirs.

     import arcpy, os, time, getpass
     from datetime import datetime